kkharel/PriceofaCar/README.md

 ## Objective:

 The goal of this analysis is to identify and evaluate the most important features that influence the pricing of used cars, utilizing three machine learning models: Random Forest, Gradient Boosting, and XGBoost.
 This report summarizes the feature importances obtained from these models and provides insights into their relevance for predicting used car prices.
-The findings are intended to help in refining the predictive model for better business decision-making and price predictions.
+The findings are intended to help used car dealership for better business decision-making and price predictions.

 ## Overview of Feature Importances and final model:

 We assessed feature importances across three models to determine how different attributes influence the prediction of used car prices.
 The following table summarizes the feature importances for each model, along with the median importance calculated across all models.

-Feature	Random Forest	Gradient Boosting	XGBoost	Median Importance
 | Feature                  | Random Forest | Gradient Boosting | XGBoost  | Median Importance |
 |--------------------------|--------------|-------------------|----------|-------------------|
 | year                     | 0.424268     | 0.400034          | 0.133780 | 0.400034          |